willkessler/jupytergraffiti/README.md

 * Jupyter Graffiti can record most activities in Notebooks, but it currently does not record adding and deleting cells.
 * If you rearrange cells after making a recording, scrolling will try to align the cursor and the page as best it can with the cells you were mousing over and scrolling to, even if they are in a different order than when you made the original recording.
 However, due to complexities involving cell sizing, this process may not always be perfect.
 * Given this is the first version of this software, there may well be bugs.
 Feel free to report issues on Github and/or propose PR's.
+* Make a Copy ... of the current Notebook will not create a copy of the recordings; in fact, it will use the same recording ID and therefore supplant recordings on the original notebook.

 ### Future Plans

 * In the next version of *Jupyter Graffiti* you will be able to transcribe your spoken audio into subtitles that scroll along with the movie.
 Stay tuned.
 * We will add support for adding and deleting cells during a recording.
+* Make a Copy ... of a notebook should copy the recordings to a new notebook recording ID.
 * We are also working on collaborative *Graffitis*, where the author's *Graffitis* are displayed differently from any the viewers may add.
 This will permit students to add and share *Graffitis* with